 Acupuncture can be used alone or in conjunction with other veterinary treatments (for example medication) for cats and dogs.
 Musculoskeletal problems, such as traumatic nerve injury, arthritis, and intervertebral disc disease, certain types of reproductive issues, allergic dermatitis, gastrointestinal problems, and respiratory problems, like feline asthma, may be treated with veterinary acupuncture.

-The length and frequency with which a cat or dog will need acupuncture treatments depends on the animal’s condition and the method of stimulation (e.g., aquacupuncture, electroacupuncture, etc).
+The length and frequency with which a cat or dog will need acupuncture treatments depend on the animal’s condition and the method of stimulation (e.g., aqua acupuncture, electroacupuncture, etc).
 An acute, simple medical issue, such as a sprain, may be treated with a single acupuncture treatment while a more complex, chronic problem, such as arthritis, may take several sessions.
 In addition, the effectiveness of the treatments depends on the condition being treated, the skill of the veterinary acupuncturist, and the length and frequency of sessions.

 In general, acupuncture is safe and does not have any side effects when treatment is performed by a properly trained veterinary acupuncturist.
 However, rarely side effects can occur.
 For instance, an animal’s condition may appear to worsen for up to two (2) days following an acupuncture session.
 Alternatively, a cat or dog may be lethargic for one day following a treatment.
 These side effects are temporary, and an animal’s condition typically improves within a couple of days.

-Given the differences in human and animal anatomy and the potential for harm if performed incorrectly, dogs and cats should only receive acupuncture from a properly trained veterinary acupuncturist.
-Additionally, most states, providences, and countries consider acupuncture a surgical procedure in veterinary medicine, so animals should only receive treatments from a licensed veterinarian.
+Given the differences in human and animal anatomy and the potential for harm, if performed incorrectly, dogs and cats should only receive acupuncture from a properly trained veterinary acupuncturist.
+Additionally, most states, provinces, and countries consider acupuncture a surgical procedure in veterinary medicine, so animals should only receive treatments from a licensed veterinarian.
 A veterinarian is the best person to diagnose a cat or dog’s condition and determine if the animal could benefit from acupuncture.

 Dogs and cats may benefit from acupuncture.
-If you are interested in seeking this type of treatment for your pet’s medical condition, extra care should be taken when searching for an acupuncturist for you pet.
-One way to do this is to narrow your search to outline ‘acupuncturist for dogs/cats’ rather then searching for an ‘acupuncture clinic’, this will ensure that you are in contact with the right professionals to help your pet.
+If you are interested in seeking this type of treatment for your pet’s medical condition, extra care should be taken when searching for an acupuncturist for your pet.
+One way to do this is to narrow your search to outline ‘acupuncturist for dogs/cats’ rather than searching for an ‘acupuncture clinic’, this will ensure that you are in contact with the right professionals to help your pet.